dinokey/kong-dbless-example/Deploy_Kong_REST.md

      - /member
      strip_path: true
 ```
-The file already provided in this repo with name `kong.yml`
+The file already provided in this repo with name `kong.yml`.

+You can change `services.url` value with your own REST app URL.
+In this guide, we use simple REST app that deployed in the previous step.

 See the [declarative configuration schema](https://github.com/Kong/deck/blob/main/file/kong_json_schema.json) for all configuration options.